fishfollower/SAM/docs/hcr.md

 `ave.years`     |     vector of years to average for weights, maturity, M and such `rec.years`     |     vector of years to use to resample recruitment from.
 If an empty vector is given, recruitment is based on the fitted model.
 `preForecast`     |     list of forecast parameters (i.e., fval, fscale, catchval, landval, or nextssb) to use before the HCR `currentSSB`     |     if TRUE, SSB at the begining of the control rule year is used.
-If FALSE, SSB at the begining of the previous year is used.
+If FALSE, SSB in the previous year is used.
+If any propF > 0, currentSSB must be FALSE.

 ## Value